Foocett/Mod-Clock/README.md

 frameworks, more information about these can be found in the [software](#software) section

-I have left educational and referential resources that can be found in the [resources](#resources) section, while some of these are general, the majority of them are in reference to specific section(s) of code code, which will all contain a comment like this.
+I have left educational and referential resources that can be found in the [resources](#resources) section, while some of these are general, the majority of them are in reference to specific section(s) of code, which will all contain a comment like this.
 `//more information about this can be found in the readme file`